Desvelao/wazuh-faqs/src/data/faqs/filebeat-hide-plain-configuration-values.md

 ### Issue

-Hide sensitive values in the configuration file
+Hide sensitive values in the configuration file.

 ### Remediation